Sato Nishiki Cherry

 This will later become a cherry!

-Calling all next-generation producers of Sato-nishiki!
+Calling all next-generation producers of Sato Nishiki Cherry!

 From information exchange to farm visits